Translated by Hilary Keyes

-The Adzuki Museum, managed by the famous imagawayaki manufacturer Gozasōrō, is the perfect place to learn more about these sweet red beans, and the role of Gozasōrō in the history of imagawayaki.
-You can also take part in a class on making your own Japanese sweets!
+The Azuki Museum, managed by the famous imagawayaki manufacturer Gozasoro, is where visitors can learn more about these sweet red beans and Gozasoro's role in the history of imagawayaki.
+You can also participate in a Japanese sweets-making workshop!

-In the museum gift shop you can purchase imagawayaki-themed cell phone straps, imagawayaki shaped erasers and plenty of other unique souvenirs too.
-If you are really interested in getting some insight into Japanese food culture, be sure to check it out!
+In the museum gift shop, you can purchase imagawayaki-themed cell phone straps, erasers, and plenty of other unique souvenirs, too.
+This is a must-visit spot for those interested in gaining insight into Japanese food culture!